chocoteam/choco-solver/docs/source/1_overview.rst

 We provide a zip file which contains the following files:

+choco-solver-|release|-with-dependencies.jar
+    An ready-to-use jar file including dependencies;
+    it provides tools to declare a Solver, the variables, the constraints, the search strategies, etc.
+    In a few words, it enables modeling and solving CP problems.

 choco-solver-|release|.jar
-    An ready-to-use jar file ; it provides tools to declare a Solver, the variables, the constraints, the search strategies, etc. In a few words, it enables modeling and solving CP problems.
+    A jar file excluding all dependencies and configuration file;
+    Enable using choco-solver as a dependency of an application.
+    Otherwise, it provides the same code as the jar with dependencies.

 choco-solver-|release|-sources.jar
     The source of the core library.